pu2clr/BFO/README.md

 ### Using this BFO to listening to 15 meters ham radio station on USB mode

+The first real test with this BFO project was made with a commercial radio that does not have SSB support.

+The Redsun RP-2100 is a multi-band commercial radio.
+It has no SSB internal support.
+However, it has an IF AM output that allows the user to connect a BFO or a Down-Converter (455 KHz to 12 KHz) to provide SSB, DRM and other modes.
+The photos bellow show the radio and BFO setup.
+You can also watch the video "[BFO with SI5351 and Arduino test with REDSUN RP2100](https://youtu.be/AG9XZ8bdaNM)".

+#### Photo one
 ![Photo One](/images/BFO_01.png)

+#### Photo two
 ![Photo Two](/images/BFO_02.png)

+#### Photo three
 ![Photo Three](/images/BFO_03.png)